create3000/x_ite/docs/_posts/components/HAnim/HAnimJoint.md

 HAnimJoint node can represent each joint in a body.
 The child HAnimSegment node provides a visual representation of the skeleton segment.

-The HAnimJoint node belongs to the **HAnim** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The HAnimJoint node belongs to the **HAnim** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy